RexKizzy22/markdown-portfolio/_includes/04-lists.md

-1 Some of my favourite books:
+**Some of my favourite books**
-  1 Richest man in Babylon
+  - Richest man in Babylon
-  2 Goals by Bryan Tracy
+  - Goals by Bryan Tracy
-  3 80/20 principle
+  - 80/20 principle

-2 My hobbies:
+**My hobbies**
-  1 Travelling
+  - Travelling
-  2 Reading
+  - Reading
-  3 Sports
+  - Sports